BasketBandit/RhythmMachine/README.md

 I always wanted to be able to give some kind of input to a program.
 This time around I was able to achieve this and I wanted to press how far I could take that in the short amount of time I have been looking into it.
 From this and using techniques I have previously learnt I've started to create a Dwarf Fortress type game out of ascii characters.
 So far you can move around and I've already implemented objects you can't pass but I'll see where I can take this.

+## Entities, inheritance and randomness.

+As I'm kind of developing this into a mini video game type thing, I thought that the playable character deserved some data of their own.
+Introducing entities -> players, npcs and items.
+Now everything that is on the map that isn't terrain will have some amount of information describing it, rather than just appearing as the letter 'H' for example.
+Nothing really new in terms of things I haven't seen before.
+Looked more into randoms for dynamic looking water.
+(It went really well!)